RametteLab/DORAS/README.md

-# DO# DORAS (Dynamically Optimized Reference for Adaptive Sampling)
+# DORAS (Dynamically Optimized Reference for Adaptive Sampling)

 DORAS is a tool designed to optimize enrichment of adaptive sampling (e.g., Oxford Nanopore Technologies' ReadUntil) by dynamically optimizing the length of the reference based on the read length distribution.